djkeu/web_apps/index.md

 Done: Make a home page that shows all posts in chronological order.

-ToDo: Create a form for making new posts and another for editing existing posts.
+Done: Create a form for making new posts
+ToDo: and another for editing existing posts. p.418
 ToDo: Fill in your forms to make sure they work.